Jupyter Widgets: The Good Parts

 # new message: '{ "type": "my-event", "foo": "bar" }'

 Warning: Custom messages are only received if your front-end code has executed (i.e., the widget is displayed before sending messages).
-Calling the snippet above out of order:
+Changing the order of calls in the snippet above:

 widget = CustomMessageWidget()